qorihidayat/Automation-Testing/README.md

 ```

 ## Usage
--npm test
+- npm test
--wait and done
+- wait and done
--report being display in the console
+- report being display in the console

 ## explaination
 --Why am i used the cucumber?